BigWigsMods/packager/README.md

 # release.sh

-__release.sh__ generates an addon zipfile from a Git or SVN checkout.
+__release.sh__ generates an addon zip file from a Git or SVN checkout.

 __release.sh__ works by creating a new project directory, checking out external repositories within the project directory, then copying files from the checkout into the project directory.
-The project directory is then zipped to create a distributable addon zipfile.
+The project directory is then zipped to create a distributable addon zip file.

-__release.sh__ can also upload your zipfile to CurseForge, WoWInterface, and GitHub (as a release), but requires [jq](https://stedolan.github.io/jq/).
+__release.sh__ can also upload your zip file to CurseForge, WoWInterface, and GitHub (as a release), but requires [jq](https://stedolan.github.io/jq/).
 See [Usage](#usage) for more info.